DaniilAlpha/milo/README.md

 #include "foo.c" // example from above

-// this two lines should be undef all other incldes to prevent shadowing
+// this two lines should be under all other incldes to prevent shadowing
 #define MILO_LVL MILO_LVL_ERROR
 #include <milo.h>